How Do I Use Google Docs?

 -

-Pro Tip: Use the shortcut Ctrl + Shift + C to keep a live word count on your screen—essential for hitting those daily writing goals!
+Word Count: Press Ctrl + Shift + C to toggle a live word count on your screen—vital for hitting your daily writing goals!